kubevirt/kubernetes-device-plugins/docs/README.bridge.md

 ## Usage

+_The plugin must be run in the kube-system namespace._

 The plugin does not create bridges, thus it's up to the user to create any bridge on the nodes of a cluster.
 If a bridge doesn't exist, the user can create it (with root privileges) as